vpakarinen/secure-file-guard/README.md

 Python application that provides secure storage with strong encryption and brute-force protection.

+✅ This app has been tested thouroughly to make sure it's fully secure

 ## Features

 - AES-256 encryption with PBKDF2 key derivation for maximum security